 In consideration of the rights granted under the NIH License Agreement, we paid NIH a one-time upfront payment of \$0.1 million.
 We are required to make low single-digit percentage royalty payments based on specified levels of annual net sales of licensed products subject to certain specified reductions.
 We are required to make development and regulatory milestone payments up to \$0.7 million in the aggregate and sales milestone payments up to \$0.6 million in the aggregate.
 We are also required to pay NIH a mid-single to low teen-digit percentage of any sublicensing revenue we receive.
 Additionally, our payment obligations to NIH are subject to an annual minimum royalty payment of low five figures.
-We recognized no milestones related to this agreement and related amendments for the years ended December 31, 2022 and 2021.
-In addition to milestones under the agreement, we reimburse the NIH for any patent prosecution costs incurred.
+We recognized milestones related to this agreement and related amendments of \$0.2 million and \$0.02 million for the years ended December 31, 2023 and 2022.
+In addition to milestones under the agreement, we reimburse NIH for any patent prosecution costs incurred.

-The NIH License Agreement will terminate upon the last expiration of the patent rights or we may terminate the entirety of the agreement upon written notice thereof to NIH.
+The NIH License Agreement will terminate upon the last expiration of the patent rights, or we may terminate the entirety of the agreement upon written notice thereof to NIH.
 The expiry of the last to expire patent licensed under the agreement is September 2034.